Ads keep this website free for you.

 For more information on this and examples of how a person could easily not realize they should have filed, see the LinkedIn post by Noah Sarna, Commodity Tax Partner at Thorsteinssons Tax Lawyers.

-Tax Tip: The penalties are huge - talk to your tax advisor to determine if you are an affected owner, and if you're unsure, you may want to file the return to avoid penalties - but see announcement above!
+Tax Tip: The penalties are huge - talk to your tax advisor to determine if you are an affected owner, and if you're unsure, file the return!

 An individual who is a Canadian citizen or permanent resident must use their social insurance number (SIN) to file their return.